mozilla/data-docs/src/concepts/glean/glean.md

   * `org_mozilla_fenix.baseline`
   * `org_mozilla_fenix.events`
   * `org_mozilla_fenix.metrics`
-  * Example query:

-    ```sql
-    -- Count unique Client IDs observed on a given day
-    SELECT
-      count(distinct client_info.client_id)
-    FROM
-      org_mozilla_fenix.baseline
-    WHERE
-      date(submission_timestamp) = '2019-11-11'
-    ```
   * There is [more documentation about accessing Glean data](accessing_glean_data.md).

 * _(Work in progress)_ Use events and [Amplitude](https://sso.mozilla.com/amplitude) for product analytics.
 * [Use Databricks](https://sso.mozilla.com/databricks) for deep-dive analysis.
 * [Use the Glean debug ping viewer](debug_ping_view.md) for QA & development.
-* For experimentation, you will be able to use [Android experiments library](https://github.com/mozilla-mobile/android-components/blob/master/components/service/experiments/README.md), which integrates with Glean.
+* For experimentation, you can use [Android experiments library](https://github.com/mozilla-mobile/android-components/blob/master/components/service/experiments/README.md), which integrates with Glean.

 # Contact